Why everyone is obsessed with Andrew Garfield, and rightly so

 Andrew Garfield and Amelia Dimoldenberg flirt at the Golden Globes

-Andrew Garfield is set to present at the 2023 Oscars, so we all know what that means: the internet will soon be blushing over his fateful flirty red carpet interview with comedian Amelia Dimoldenberg, making fans everywhere swoon.
+Andrew Garfield presented at the 2023 Oscars, so we all know what that means: the internet will soon be blushing over his fateful flirty red carpet interview with comedian Amelia Dimoldenberg, making fans everywhere swoon.

-This week, the Academy of Motion Picture Arts announced its list of presenters for this year’s awards ceremony.
-Luckily, Garfield made the shortlist of stars who will appear onstage at the 95th Academy Awards on Sunday 12 March.
-Thank goodness, because we’ve all been starved during this awards season without Andrew Garfield nominated for his role as some composer/detective/evangelical televangelist.
+On Sunday 12 March, Garfield presented the awards for Best Original Screenplay and Best Adapted Screenplay alongside fellow Brit, Florence Pugh.
+And thank goodness, because we’ve all been starved during this awards season without Andrew Garfield nominated for his role as some composer/detective/evangelical televangelist.

 In case you haven’t seen one of the many thirst tweets dedicated to the Amazing Spider-Man star (and there are loads), the internet is obsessed with Garfield.
 In fact, some may call him the internet’s boyfriend: the loving moniker given by fans to male celebrities who radiate golden retriever energy.
 While title has been given to many actors of years past – Pedro Pascal, Oscar Isaac, Logan Lerman, Ryan Gosling, and even Pete Davidson – no one embodies the role quite like Garfield.